SENIORS SEEK PEACE, STRUGGLE WITH FEARS

 In no particular order, the following fears eat at the very existence of their wellbeing:

-• Who is going to take care of me?
+- Who is going to take care

-• If I am placed in a nursing facility and someone gets medical power of attorney, will I lose control, and have no say about my care?
+of me?
+Who will pay for it all?
+If I have to go into a nursing facility, will I lose everything I have?
+If I am placed in a nursing facility and someone gets medical power of attorney, will I lose control, and have no say about my care?
+Who will go through my things?
+How will I die?
+Am I worthy of being received into the presence of my Supreme Being?

 Some patients have experienced the death of a family member or friend that was memorable to them.
 These deaths were uncomfortable to see, and they have not forgotten them.
 They can tell you every detail about this death and they do not want to die in that way.